-The Commission must be very careful in its requirements for public disclosure of various segments of fuel cost in order protect the to proprietary information. transportation cost Α requirement publicly report any one segment of costs could enable competitors and transportation customers to calculate the information sought to be protected.
+The Commission must be very careful in its requirements for public disclosure of various segments of fuel cost protect in order to the proprietary information transportation cost information. Α requirement publicly report any one segment of costs could enable competitors and transportation customers to calculate the information sought to be protected.

-Q. Please illustrate how confidential information could be derived if the Commission's reporting requirements are changed?
+Please illustrate how confidential information could be 12 the Commission's reporting requirements are changed?.

-April 24, 1984, the Commission considered Tampa Electric's request for reconsideration of Order No. 12645, entered in the same docket (Generic Fuels: Issues).
-Tampa Electric sought reconsideration of that portion of Order No. 12645 pertaining to which cost information should be considered confidential.
-Tampa Electric's specific concern was that disclosure of F.O.B mine mouth and F.O.B plant price for coal, in conjunction with available delivered prices at terminal facilities, would result in the disclosure of proprietary confidential business information.
+This was fully discussed in Docket No. 830001-PU.
+April 24, 1984, the Commission considered Tampa Electric's request for reconsideration of Order No. 12645, entered in the same docket (Generic Fuels Issues).
+Tamba Electric sought reconsideration of that portion of Order No. 12645 pertaining to which cost information should be considered Tampa Electric's specific concern was that confidential. disclosure of F.O.B mine mouth and F.O.B plant price for coal, in conjunction with available delivered prices at terminal facilities, would result in the disclosure of proprietary confidential business information.
 The Commission agreed and determined that the F.O.B. mine mouth and plant prices should be reported on a "specified confidential" basis.
 The same circumstances exist today and the need for confidential treatment is just as critical now as it was in 1983.

-Eow would you recommend the Commission approach its duty of implementing Section 366.093, Florida Statutes?
+Eow would you recommend the Commission approach its outy of implementing Section 366.093, Florida Statutes?